mcassidy7027/flpoly_DS_2020/flpoly_student.md

-## First Name Last Name
+## Michael Cassidy

 ### Spring 2020

 Data Science student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Principles of Macroeconomics

-- Course 2
+- Law, Public Policy, Negotiation, and Business

-- Course 3
+- Introduction to Data Science

-- Course 4
+- Statistics 1

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Studying

-- Thing 2
+- Working out at the gym

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Thing 3 as shown in this website <https://tasty.co/>